Japan's exports fall most since 2009 as U.S. demand slumps

 U.S.-bound exports fell to 588 billion yen ($5.48 billion), the lowest since February 2009, shrinking Japan’s trade surplus with the United States to 10 billion yen, the smallest since records began in January 1979.

-While recent indicators suggest the U.S. economy is emerging from the depths of its coronavirus slump, businesses are still dealing with the effects of travel and social distancing restrictions.

-Globally, automakers are struggling to recover from heavy lockdowns in many countries that pummelled demand for cars.
-Nissan Motor Co.
+Globally, automakers are struggling to recover from heavy lockdowns, which pummelled car demand.
+In Japan, Nissan Motor Co.
 (7201.T) has announced plans to slash production capacity and its model range by about a fifth to help cut costs, following a slide in sales.

+“We were expecting a tough year this year and next for the U.S. market even before the coronavirus hit, but the virus has sped up the decline,” said Koichi Kawaguchi, Tokyo Managing Director at consulting firm Alix Partners.
+He expects it could take around seven years for sales to recover to 2019 levels.

 Exports to China, Japan’s largest trading partner, fell 1.9% in the year to May, due to declines in chemical raw materials, cars and chip-making equipment.
 It followed the prior month’s 4% annual decline.